 The notion of a real-life suicide forest is bone-chilling, but the premise is wasted.
 When working within the confines of PG-13, ghostly figures abound but there’s seldom a body count.
 And there’s only so much an audience can invest in the protagonists when there isn’t an immediate physical threat beyond what’s only seen in the mind’s eye.

 This reviewer speculated, “What if Sara was luring the guy to his forest death, WITH her twin sister as an accomplice?”
 There are any number of permutations that might’ve worked better, but again, this is mass market, supernatural fare.
 A strong dose of gritty realism as payoff would’ve gone a long way.

-Leisurely unfolding like a travelogue before hitting its stride (not since Lost in Translation has Tokyo ever looked so bleak), the film has some good performances, effective jump scares and a couple of laughs as well.
+Leisurely unfolding like a travelogue before hitting its stride (not since Lost in Translation has Japan looked this bleak), the film has some good performances, effective jump scares and a couple of laughs as well.
 However, there are those nagging questions: the “Why doesn’t the search party use dogs?”; “Why spend the night in the woods when you aren’t dressed for it?”; “Why skulk about when visibility is limited?” sort of stuff.

 We can’t definitively admonish viewers to Don’t Go See The Forest but unfortunately the tree is merely a sapling when it could have been a giant sequoia.